jonathan-poole/qs-admin-guide/docs/system_planning/review_update_capacity_plan/system.md

 ## Goal
 {:.no_toc}

-The goal of this exercise is to identify any potential system concerns across your production site.
+The goal of this exercise is to identify any potential system concerns across a production site.
 The **Operations Monitor** application exposes this information simply, so that it can be easily referenced.

 There are a number of metrics that should be focused on, including the following: